Yu-Foo Yee Shoon: Achievements and accolades

 Named "Woman of the Year" in 1995 by Her World magazine, Yu-Foo was awarded the Rochdale Medal by the Singapore National Co-operative Federation in 1997.

 In 2005, she received the Alumni Achievement Award from the Nanyang Technological University.

 In May 2008, she was conferred the Honorary Degree of Doctor of Education by Wheelock College, Boston, USA.

 The Singapore Council of Women's Organisations (SCWO) inducted her to its Wall of Fame in 2009.

 In March 2013, she was appointed Senior Advisor of Hyflux.

 Education

 Yu-Foo attended Nanyang Girls' High School from 1962 to 1967, and graduated from Nanyang University in 1971 with a Bachelor of Commerce.
 In 1996, she completed a Master of Business at the Nanyang Technological Institute.

 Family background

 Yu-Foo was born in Singapore in 1950.
-Her father, Foo Tuck Sun, was a Hainanese immigrant who served as principal of Pei Chun Public School from the 1940s until his retirement in 1971, and her maiden name is Fu.
+Her father, Foo Tuck Sun, was a Hainanese immigrant who served as principal of Pei Chun Public School from the 1940s until his retirement in 1971.
 She is married to Yu Lee Wu, an engineering lecturer.
 The couple have three children.